-We are a caving club, and we do this as a pastime so the proving trip should not be seen as an exam to be feared, it should be an opportunity for the candidate to enjoy running their first warden trip in the cave.
-The assumption is that after fulfilling the application requirements you are ready to be a warden, so it is more about deciding if you shouldn’t be a warden at that time than deciding if you should.
+We are a caving club, and we do this as a pastime so the confirmation trip should not be seen as an exam to be feared or be too harsh; it should be an opportunity for the candidate to enjoy running their first warden trip in the cave.
+The assumption is that after fulfilling the application requirements the applicant is ready to be a warden, so the confirmation trip is just that.
+Overall, some misunderstandings are acceptable, if they are outweighed by the overall knowledge of the items covered on the application form and their route-finding and knowledge of the cave.

-The warden should allow the candidate to take the lead in arranging the trip, completing the logbook, briefing the group, taking fees and briefing the group on the cave.
-Wardens are there to protect the cave and provide navigation around the system, but the candidate should be some awareness of safety and the abilities of the group.
-This may become more apparent during the trip, so if a party member is struggling or there are concerns over how long the entrance dam will hold the prospective warden should be ready to change their plans to ensure the safety of the group.
+The warden should allow the candidate to take the lead in finalising the trip arrangements, completing the logbook, briefing the group, taking fees and briefing the group on the cave.
+Wardens are there to protect the cave and provide navigation around the system, but the candidate should show some awareness of safety and the abilities of the group.
+This may become more apparent during the trip, so if a party member is struggling or there are concerns over how long the entrance dam will hold the candidate should be ready to change their plans to ensure the safety of the group.

 Before going underground the warden should ask the candidate some general questions to ensure they are aware of the following: